vjreddy2001/Machine_Learning_Resampling_-_ensemble/README.md

 ### Ensemble Learning

-In this section, you will train and compare two different ensemble classifiers to predict loan risk and evaluate each model.
-You will use the [Balanced Random Forest Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html) and the [Easy Ensemble Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.EasyEnsembleClassifier.html).
-Refer to the documentation for each of these to read about the models and see examples of the code.
+In this Tool, I have trained and compared two different ensemble classifiers to predict loan risk and evaluated each model.
+The following two modles were used  [Balanced Random Forest Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html) and the [Easy Ensemble Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.EasyEnsembleClassifier.html).

-To begin:
+To begin, the following steps were performed:

-1. Read the data into a DataFrame using the provided starter code.
+1. The data was read from the csv file into a DataFrame.

-2. Split the data into training and testing sets.
+2. The Data was Split into training and testing sets.

-3. Scale the training and testing data using the `StandardScaler` from `sklearn.preprocessing`.
+3. Scaled the training and testing data using the `StandardScaler` from `sklearn.preprocessing`.

-Then, complete the following steps for each model:
+Then, the following steps were completed for each model:

-1. Train the model using the quarterly data from LendingClub provided in the `Resource` folder.
+1. Trained the model using the quarterly data from LendingClub provided in the `Resource` folder.

-2. Calculate the balanced accuracy score from `sklearn.metrics`.
+2. Calculated the balanced accuracy score from `sklearn.metrics`.

-3. Display the confusion matrix from `sklearn.metrics`.
+3. Displayed the confusion matrix from `sklearn.metrics`.

-4. Generate a classification report using the `imbalanced_classification_report` from imbalanced learn.
+4. Generated a classification report using the `imbalanced_classification_report` from imbalanced learn.

-5. For the balanced random forest classifier only, print the feature importance sorted in descending order (most important feature to least important) along with the feature score.
+5. For the balanced random forest classifier, printed the feature importance sorted in descending order (most important feature to least important) along with the feature score.

-Use the above to answer the following questions:
+The following conclusions were drawn:

 * Which model had the best balanced accuracy score?
+  EasyEnsembleClassifier has the best balanced accuracy score of 93% compared to the BalancedRandomForest Classifier at 78%.

 * Which model had the best recall score?
+  EasyEnsembleClassifier has the best recall score at 94% where as the BalancedRandomForestClassifier is at 87%.

 * Which model had the best geometric mean score?
+  EasyEnsembleClassifier has the best geometric mean score at 93%, where as the BalancedRandomForestClassifier has a score of 78%.

-* What are the top three features?
+* What are the top three features? he top three features are 'total_rec_prncp' ,'total_pymnt', 'total_pymnt_inv'.

 - - -

-### Hints and Considerations
+### References

-Use the quarterly data from the LendingClub data provided in the `Resources` folder.
-Keep the file in the zipped format and use the starter code to read the file.

 Refer to the [imbalanced-learn](https://imbalanced-learn.readthedocs.io/en/stable/) and [scikit-learn](https://scikit-learn.org/stable/) official documentation for help with training the models.
-Remember that these models all use the model->fit->predict API.

-For the ensemble learners, use 100 estimators for both models.
+For the ensemble learners, used 100 estimators for both models.